GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini/needle_in_a_haystack/README.md

 # Needle In A Haystack - Pressure Testing LLMs

-This repository is a fork of [Greg Kamradt's](https://twitter.com/GregKamradt) code.
+This repository is a fork of [Greg Kamradt's](https://twitter.com/GregKamradt) needle-in-a-haystack repository.

 Original Repository: https://github.com/gkamradt/LLMTest_NeedleInAHaystack